fastrgv/AdaGate/README.md

 ## what is special about this project?

-The linux-build of AdaGate is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
+The linux-build of this app is among very few modern OpenGL games with sound where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
 There is only one proviso:  "aplay" must be present.
+It has been tested on OpenSuse, ScientificLinux, Mint and CentOS.

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.